robertatakenaka/scielo_scholarly_data/README.md

 # scielo_rdc
-SciELO Raw Data Collector (rdc) is a repository wich contains a set of tools of collectes of raw data from various external sources for loading on the data lake.
+SciELO Raw Data Collector (rdc) is a repository wich contains a set of a set of raw data collection tools from various external sources for loading on the data lake.